w3geo/create-sprite-tool/README.md

 This will create a `sprites` folder in the current working directory, with a set of tools for working with Mapbox spritesheets.

+If the folger argument (`sprites` in the example above) is omitted, the project will be created in the current directory.

     $ cd sprites

 Once you're in the sprites directory, you can do the following: